ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 More on this can be find in the <a href="http://www.apiman.io/latest/api-manager-restdocs.html" target="_blank" rel="noopener noreferrer">API-manager-restdocs</a>.

 One sidenote, the downloaded tomcat server does not come with integrated Keycloak server, so I was not able to add users via the REST API.
 If you're running the standalone WildFly server, this would be integrated by default.
-I do was thinking to create a user database and let Apiman connect and check for the right credentials and user type.
-But eventually to save some time, I added the users directly in Apiman to test.
-This is not the preferred way in a production like environment, but it did the job for now.